1921042/program/program.md

 factorial of 5 is 120
 ```
-## 16:To call a patterns of face and calculator
+## 16:Write a program to call a patterns of face and calculator
 ```
 // call a pattern of face or calculator
              #include<stdio.h>